madsstoumann/elements/book/Link.md

 chrome://flags#disable-hyperlink-auditing
 ```

-\- has been removed, and even if you enable "Do Not Track*)", the `ping` URI's are still POST'ed.
+— has been removed.
+Even if you enable "Do Not Track*)", the `ping` URI's are still POST'ed.

 In these days of GDPR, it's surprising to see a tracking-mechanism that cannot be disabled or bypassed by the user.
 In Firefox, Google Search falls back to a JavaScript event handler, so you still need to know how to turn off JavaScript, in order not to be tracked!

 ### *) Do Not Track
-"Do Not Track" was a proposed HTTP header field, designed to allow internet users to opt-out of tracking by a website.
-It's still a setting (typically hidden away under "Advanced") in most browsers, but — alas — it doesn't have any effect, which is a pity.
+"Do Not Track" (DNT) was a proposed HTTP header field, designed to allow internet users to opt-out of tracking by a website.
+It's still a setting (typically hidden away under "Advanced") in most browsers, but — alas — it doesn't have any effect, and DNT has been cancelled, which is a pity.

 ---